kloudtek/mule-elogging/README.md

 See https://github.com/Kloudtek/mule-elogging/tree/master/example for an example mule application

+# Outbound controller analysers

+As mentioned earlier, the outbound connection has the ability to analyse the wrapper connector to obtain extra information

+Currently the supported controllers are:

+- HTTP

+You can also create your own custom analysers by extending the class `com.kloudtek.mule.elogging.util.ConnectorAnalyser`, and registering it as a java service as describe here: https://docs.oracle.com/javase/tutorial/ext/basics/spi.html#definte-the-service-that-retrieves-service-provider-implementations

 # Reporting Issues

 We use GitHub Issues for tracking issues with this connector.